webplatform/docs/dom/Document/createDocumentFragment/index.md

 while ( i < thismany) {
     // Creates a new <div> element if one doesn't exist.
 Clones it if one does.
     (div === undefined) ? document.createElement('div') : div.cloneNode(false);

+    // Appends div to the document fragment. docFrag.appendChild(div);

+    i++;
 }

+// Appends the fragment and child nodes to the document body.
+Makes one DOM update instead of 1000 document.body.appendChild(docFrag);
 </nowiki>
 }}
 }}